-For the year ended December 31, 2023, the Group recognized other income, net amounting to ₱3.89 million, an 89% decline from the ₱35.20 million net other income posted in the same period in 2022.
+For the year ended December 31, 2023, the Group recognized other income, net amounting to P18.92 million, a 46% decline from the P35.20 million net other income posted in the same period in 2022.
 This resulted mainly from lower gain from derecognition of long-outstanding payables in 2023.
+It is also worth mentioning that in 2023, the Group recognized total gain of P15.03 million from the recovery and collection of convertible notes receivable from and investment in Altitude Games.